tysonmote/rapper/README.markdown

 * Watch CoffeeScript for changes and automatically compile to JS
 * Watch Sass for changes and automatically convert
 * Provide Rails helpers
+* Allow setting Rapper config settings on a per-asset basis

 ## Contributing to rapper